CarrieEBeaton/How_Session_Dotnet_Core_Web_Api/Session_1_Md/4-Build_Api_MongoDb.md

 In this section, we will create a repository for encapsulating the MongoDb client functionality as well as an implementation for EF Core.
 The `ReservationService` implementation will utilize these repositories for data access to mongodb data and sql data.

-The repository will also implement an interface called  `IRepository<T>` that will be used directly by the service and can be used for mocking out the mongodb client or EF Core dependency during unit testing.
+The repository will also implement an interface called  `IRepository<T>` that will be used directly by the `ReservationService` and can be used for mocking out the mongodb client or EF Core dependency during unit testing.

+The Repository Pattern is proven way to abstract away data access technologies from a consumer, creating an easy and pluggable model for different data access technologies.

 ### Create Data project